nancytao/cs4400-gttravel/README.md

 # check long lat with prof
 # Add more searches ie location by country, event by location
 # add to homescreen a message box that says register successful and such
+# check for min password length and add *passowrd must be moe than 6 char